Skin Tag Removal

 Why do skin tags appear?

-What is skin tag removal?
+What is the skin tag removal process?

 Should skin tags be removed?